French Business Culture, Doing Business in France, and Facts About France’s Culture

 For you, a Frenchman is a Frenchman is a Frenchman… Every inhabitant of every country in the world will be able to see IntrA-cultural differences within his or her own country.
 Most people, not coming from that country won’t be able to tell the differences…

-Concluding, the France business culture is not so much different (if at all) from the Parisian business culture.
+In conclusion, the France business culture is not so much different (if at all) from the Parisian business culture.

-The Cultural Breakdown of France’s Business Culture
+The Cultural Breakdown of French Business Culture

 If we take a look at the four primary dimensions of culture and compare those of France with other countries, the unique cultural profile of France is clearly visible.